Skip to content

 TODAY IN KENTUCKY HISTORY

-May 26, 1865, the federal government arrested Albany native Champ Ferguson, a Civil War guerrilla.
+May 26, 1865, the federal government arrested Albany (Clinton County) native Champ Ferguson, a Civil War guerrilla.
 They charged him with 53 counts of murder.
 Most of his fellow guerillas received amnesty.
 The Kentucky Encyclopedia edited by John E. Kleber; pg 313

 Tuesday, May 26, 1874, Culpepper won the 2nd Preakness and took home $1,900 by going the 1 ½ mile in 2:56.5.
 The 1st Derby ran the following year.